"Market data doesn't lie. So we've made a crucial decision. We're not going to try and win a few hands - we're going to own the casino" - Matt Hall

 Here’s the proof.

-It’s so important I shared it with my clients.
+It was such an impactful piece that I even shared it with my clients.

 Here’s the essence of it.